-During this decade the firm achieved a number of landmark projects and became one of the polestars in the large-scale introduction of modern architecture to the city.
-One of the most significant of these commissions was a project which would prove seminal: their 1959 design for a new home for the University of Manitoba’s School of Architecture (now known as the John A. Russell Building).
+During the 1950s the firm achieved a number of landmark projects and became one of the pole stars in the large-scale introduction of modern architecture to the city.
+One of the most significant of these commissions was a project that would prove seminal: the 1959 design for a new home for the University of Manitoba’s School of Architecture (now known as the John A. Russell Building).
 The building – with Donahue, Doug Gilmor and Grant Marshall in charge of design – was a modernist classic.
-The project won the firm a Massey Medal Architecture.
-At nearly the same point the firm won yet further accolades for the Monarch Life Building of 1959-1961.
+The project won the firm a Massey Medal in Architecture.
+At nearly the same point the firm won further accolades for the Monarch Life Building of 1959-1961.
 This office block – with James Donahue the principal of design – likewise won Smith, Carter, Searle and Associates a Massey Medal in Architecture.
 A paragon of modernist order and dignity, the structure was composed of a central four-storey section largely ensconced in masonry atop an open, glazed ground level, all surmounted by another open, glazed top floor.

-Important as they were, however, these projects were but a prelude to the prominent works that the firm would be create during the second half of the 1960s.
-Amongst these was the Pan–Am Pool (25 Poseidon Bay, 1966) constructed in anticipation for the 1967 Pam American Games.
-A very large recreation centre, the pool presents four enormous and heavy looking bare concrete walls suspended above a vertically patterned concrete main level and signaled an embrace of aspects of Brutalist architecture.
-Another significant work was Smith, Carter, Searle and Associates partnership with fellow Winnipeg architectural practices Moody Moore Architects and Green, Blankstein, Russell to form the Associated Architects for the Manitoba Cultural Centre to create, by 1968, the Centennial Concert Hall, the Museum of Man and Nature and the Planetarium.
+Important as they were, however, these projects were but a prelude to the prominent works that the firm would create during the second half of the 1960s.
+Amongst these was the Pan Am Pool (25 Poseidon Bay, 1966) constructed in anticipation of the 1967 Pam American Games.
+A very large recreation centre, the pool presents four enormous and heavy-iooking bare concrete walls suspended above a vertically patterned concrete main level and signals an embrace of aspects of Brutalist architecture.
+Another significant work was a Smith, Carter, Searle and Associates partnership with fellow Winnipeg architectural practices Moody Moore Architects and Green, Blankstein, Russell to form the Associated Architects for the Manitoba Cultural Centre to create, by 1968, the Centennial Concert Hall, the Museum of Man and Nature and the Planetarium.
 This multifarious project was planned as part of a major redevelopment of the northern part of the downtown.
 The decade was topped by the firm’s involvement – in concert with well-known American firm Skidmore Owings and Merrill – in the 1969 design for the Richardson Building (375 Main Street), a 34-storey office tower at the corner of Portage and Main.
 This plan featured height-accentuating shafts of granite chip concrete running the full vertical scale of the building alternated with glazing.
 At 124 meters, at the time of its construction, the building was the tallest in the city.

-That same year brought yet more changes for the firm in the form of a merger with John B. Parkin Associates of Toronto.
-At this point the firm became known as that of Smith Carter Parkin.
-Under this name the firm responsible for such works as the 1969 Winnipeg Inn (2 Lombard Place; now the Fairmont Winnipeg) and the Canadian Grain Commission Building (303 Main Street, 1973) – both tall concrete and glass blocks.
-During the subsequent decades Smith Carter Partners and, later, Smith Carter Architects and Engineers continued to be a central player in the Winnipeg scene, creating such large scale projects as a new Smith Carter Partners Head Office (1601 Buffalo Place, 1978), the Trizec Building (360 Main Street, 1980), the Bank of Montreal Tower (333 Main Street, 1981), the Great-West Life Assurance Company Building II (100 Osborne Street, 1983) and the Western Canada Lotteries Building (125 Garry Street, 1985).
-This period also saw the firm open offices in Brandon, Thunder Bay, Toronto and Los Angeles and design such notable overseas structures as the Canadian Embassies in Warsaw and Moscow.
+That same year brought more changes for the firm in the form of a merger with John B. Parkin Associates of Toronto.
+At this point the firm became known as Smith Carter Parkin, responsible for such works as the 1969 Winnipeg Inn (2 Lombard Place; now the Fairmont Winnipeg) and the Canadian Grain Commission Building (303 Main Street, 1973) – both tall concrete and glass blocks.
+During subsequent decades Smith Carter Partners and, later, Smith Carter Architects and Engineers continued to be a central player in the Winnipeg scene, creating such large-scale projects as a new Smith Carter Partners Head Office (1601 Buffalo Place, 1978), the Trizec Building (360 Main Street, 1980), the Bank of Montreal Tower (333 Main Street, 1981), the Great-West Life Assurance Company Building II (100 Osborne Street, 1983) and the Western Canada Lotteries Building (125 Garry Street, 1985).
+This period also saw the firm open offices in Brandon, Thunder Bay, Toronto and Los Angeles and design such notable overseas structures as the Canadian embassies in Warsaw and Moscow.